-Ethiopia supports 90% of its national budget through foreign aid.
+Foreign aid accounts for 90% of Ethiopia's national budget.
 In order to diversify and develop its economy, the government of Ethiopia has initiated an aggressive plan to develop hydropower for export, long seen as one of the country's few exploitable resources.
-The plan calls for over US\$7 billion in electricity sector investments by 2015, of which 90% will need to be financed by debt.
-By 2012, when Gibe III is expected to be commissioned, Ethiopia predicts a domestic peak demand of 1,418 MW and dependable capacity of 3,759 MW.
-Although the government has given equal priority to expanding domestic electricity access and developing electricity for regional export, virtually all of Gibe III's power could be sold for export.
+The plan calls for over US\$7 billion in electricity sector investments by 2015, of which 90% will be financed by debt.
+By 2012, when Gibe 3 is expected to be fully completed, Ethiopia predicts a domestic peak demand of 1,418 MW and dependable capacity of 3,759 MW.
+Although the government has given equal priority to expanding domestic electricity access and developing electricity for regional export, virtually all of Gibe 3's power could possibly be sold for export.